 - According to official statistics 151,113 persons were killed, which corresponds to 11.6 deaths per 100,000 population. - Of those who died, only 14% are females and the rest are males.
 Internationally, females always have a minority share in road deaths.
 However, in India, their share is among the lowest in the world.
 This may be because of much lower exposure of females to traffic risk.
 Share of women in total number of motor vehicle license holder is about 6 percent, while the rest of the license holders are men. - Over the last decade (2009-2019) road traffic crashes have been 13th largest contributor to health burden (deaths and disabilities) in India.
 For the working age population (15-49 years), they are the sixth largest contributor. - The number of cars and motorised two-wheelers (MTW) registered in 2019 was 36.5 and 221.2 million respectively.
-The official registration data over represent the number of vehicles in actual operation because vehicles that go off the road due to age or other reasons are not removed from the records.
-The actual number of personal vehicles on the road is estimated to be 50%-60% of those mentioned in the records. - •Censuses and population-level sample surveys indicate that percentage of households owning a car as well as those owning a MTW have more than doubled in the past decade (2008-2017).
+The official registration data overrepresent the number of vehicles in actual operation because vehicles that go off the road due to age or other reasons are not removed from the records.
+The actual number of personal vehicles on the road is estimated to be 50%-60% of those mentioned in the registration records. - Censuses and population-level sample surveys indicate that percentage of households owning a car as well as those owning a MTW have more than doubled in the past decade (2008-2017).
 Over this period, about 1.5 million cars and 10 million motorcycles were registered every year-equivalent to 0.6% new households owning a car and 4% owning a motorcycle every year.
 In 2017, seven percent households owned at least one car and 45% owned at least one motorcycle.
-Cycle ownership, on the other hand, has stabilised between 40-45 percent.

-• There is evidence suggesting that number of road deaths in India is under-reported, however, its extent is not well understood.
-'Global Burden of Diseases, Injuries, and Risk Factors Study' estimated that in 2019, 211,975 deaths (95% confidence interval: 159,343 - 250,315) due to road injuries occurred in India.
+Cycle ownership, on the other hand, has stabilised between 40-45 percent. - There is evidence suggesting that number of road deaths in India is underreported, however, its extent is not well understood.
+'Global Burden of Diseases, Injuries, and Risk Factors Study' estimated that in 2019, 211,975 deaths (95% confidence interval: 159,343 250,315) due to road injuries occurred in India.
 This estimate is 40% greater than government-reported number of deaths.
-A National Burden Estimates study, using Sample Registration System (SRS) estimates of deaths by different causes, reported 275,000 road deaths in 2017.
-This estimate is 82% higher than the government-reported number (150,785) for the corresponding year.
+A National Burden Estimates of Healthy Life Lost in India study, using Sample Registration System (SRS) estimates of deaths by different causes, reported 275,000 road deaths in 2017.
+This estimate is 82% higher than the government-reported number (150,785) for the corresponding year. - Annual reports published by Ministry of Road Transport and Highways (MORTH) and National Crime Records Bureau (NCRB) are based on police data.
+The official estimate of non-fatal RTI in 2019 was 451,361 which probably underestimates injuries requiring hospitalization by a factor of 5 and all injuries by a factor of 20.
+These data should not be used for studying the epidemiology of non-fatal road traffic injuries (RTI) in the country. - Annual reports published by Ministry of Road Transport and Highways (MORTH) and National Crime Records Bureau (NCRB) have erroneously reported district-level deaths for million-plus cities.
+In some years, they have reported correctly for the cities.
+Because of this inconsistency, data showing the yearly changes in road deaths in the cities are not reliable.